 Elder and Sister Lawrence count their mission experience as among the greatest in their lives and feel it prepared them for their new responsibilities with Elder Lawrence's call to the Seventy.

-"We don't know what's ahead, but we know it will be good," Elder Lawrence says. ■ hen Elder Per Gösta Malm was 16 years old, he served a Church-service mission helping to build new meetinghouses in Germany, Finland, Netherlands, and Sweden.
-He has been diligently engaged in helping to build the Church ever since.
+"We don't know what's ahead, but we know it will be good," Elder Lawrence says.

 Elder Per G. Malm Of the Seventy